The Easy Way to Teach Nonverbal Students to Ask for a Break!

 If you’re looking for an engaging, meaningful way to teach life skills using adapted books, this winter resource fits seamlessly into daily routines and supports learning that lasts beyond the classroom.

 Starting school can feel like stepping onto a brand-new planet, especially for students who love structure, visual support, and predictable moments.
-This Going to School Social Skills Story | Interactive Adapted Book for SPED helps turn that giant leap into a smooth little hop.
+This Going to School Social Skills Story | Interactive Adapted Book for SPED helps turn that giant leap into a smooth little hop in a simple format.

 Inside the book, students move through simple routines like getting ready, walking into class, and following classroom expectations.
 Every page has interactive pieces that keep little hands busy while their brains make sense of what’s happening at school.